turbot/steampipe-plugin-godaddy/docs/tables/godaddy_certificate.md

+---
+title: "Steampipe Table: godaddy_certificate - Query GoDaddy Certificates using SQL"
+description: "Allows users to query GoDaddy Certificates, specifically providing information about the certificate's common name, issuer, serial number, and validity period."
+---

-# Table: godaddy_certificate
+# Table: godaddy_certificate - Query GoDaddy Certificates using SQL

-GoDaddy is a popular Certificate Authority (CA) that issues digital certificates for websites and other online services.
-These certificates provide a secure communication channel between users and websites by encrypting the data being transmitted.
-GoDaddy issues various types of certificates, including Domain Validated (DV), Organization Validated (OV), and Extended Validation (EV) certificates, depending on the level of validation required by the user.
-These certificates have varying levels of trust and security features, and they can be used for a range of purposes, including securing e-commerce transactions, protecting sensitive information, and establishing a trustworthy online presence.
-Overall, GoDaddy certificates play a critical role in online security, helping to safeguard sensitive data and build trust between businesses and their customers.

-Note: To query this table you must provide a valid `certificate_id` in the `where` clause.
+GoDaddy Certificate is a digital certificate used to secure websites and enable HTTPS.
+These certificates are issued by GoDaddy, a popular web hosting company and domain registrar.
+GoDaddy Certificates provide encryption, data integrity, and authentication, ensuring secure communication between a client and the server.

+## Table Usage Guide

+The `godaddy_certificate` table provides insights into GoDaddy Certificates.
+As a security analyst, you can leverage this table to gather detailed information about each certificate, including its common name, issuer, serial number, and validity period.
+This can aid in managing and monitoring the security of your web applications and services hosted on GoDaddy.

 ## Examples

 ### Basic info
+Discover the segments that are related to a specific GoDaddy certificate.
+This query can be used to gain insights into the status, validity period, and revocation details of a certificate, which is beneficial for managing and tracking your SSL certificates.

 ```sql
 select